This document describes how to create an EMR cluster in the EMR console.

 - Pay-as-you-go: you are charged by usage duration of the cluster.
 This billing mode requires identity verification and will freeze the amount of 1 hour's usage fees when the cluster is created (vouchers cannot be used here).
 After this cluster is terminated, the frozen amount will be returned.

-- Region and AZ: currently supported regions include Guangzhou, Shanghai, Beijing, and Mumbai.
+- Region and AZ: currently supported regions include Guangzhou, Shanghai, Beijing, Hong Kong (China), Singapore, Silicon Valley, Chengdu, Nanjing, Mumbai, and Moscow.
 Tencent Cloud products in different regions cannot communicate with each another over a private network.

 - Cluster Type: there are three types of EMR clusters, namely, Hadoop cluster, ClickHouse cluster, and Druid cluster.
 You can choose one to deploy as needed.